 The Earth Sciences Communication Initiative (ESCI) was formed at USC’s Annenberg School for Communication and Journalism to help clarify discourse on climate issues.
 We foster connections between scientists, scholars, policy makers and the public to increase understanding, clarify essential questions of fact, policy, and values, and improve the conduct of public debates on climate and earth science issues.

 Our focus is on the role of the public in being collective, participatory, and educated about the many factors that influence climate policies: social, political, anthropological, economic, scientific/technical, technological, psychological, agricultural, military/security, ethical, rhetorical, epistemological, ontological, historical, geo-political, religious, and arts/creative, among others.
 We hope to serve as a forum where citizens, journalists, and scientists can meet, share stories, and describe opportunities for engagement.
-You can read more about our Citizen Scientist Collective here.
+You can read more about our focus on citizen science here.